Authored by the expert who managed and guided the team behind the Hungary Property Pack

 Does a property price drop look likely in Hungary as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Hungary over the next 12 months appears low to medium, mainly because policy support and tight supply are keeping the market buoyant despite elevated valuations.
+As of 2026, the chance of a meaningful nominal property price drop in Hungary over the next 12 months looks medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Hungary.